swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 This would avoid introducing a new keyword.

-On the other hand, `precedencegroup` more clearly represents what it declares.
+On the other hand, `precedencegroup` or `precedence` more clearly represent what they declare.
 Additionally, `operator` remains a local keyword.

 ### Declare associativity and precedence separately